1XD233/MBA-Admission/README.md

 ### 1. Work Experience and Admission Outcome
    - The analysis shows that applicants who were admitted or waitlisted had an average of around 5 years of work experience, which is slightly higher than those who were denied.
-   - **Conclusion**: Applicants with more work experience have a better chance of being admitted or waitlisted.
+   - **Conclusion**: Applicants with more work experience have a slightly higher chance of being admitted.
 This suggests that work experience plays an important role in the admission decision process.

 ### 2. GPA and GMAT Scores Across Admission Outcomes
    - The average GPA and GMAT scores increase progressively from applicants who were denied, to those who were waitlisted, and finally to those who were admitted.